Ben Liebrand: Return of The Grandmix

 In 1997, Liebrand released "Funky Town" and in 1998 negotiations began with Dutch radio station Radio 538 (an offspring of Veronica), the result of which was the re-broadcasting of all the Radio Veronica "Grandmixes" on the last Saturday of the month throughout 1999.
 The final intention was to broadcast a brand-new "Grandmix" in December 1999, a "MillenniuM-Mix", containing the greatest dance tracks of the century.
 Liebrand was invited to produce a mid-year summer Grandmix and an end-of-year Grandmix for Radio 538.
-On 31 December 2001, a three-hour "Grandmix" was broadcast, followed by a "Grandmix Disco Edition" on 23 August of that year.
+On 31 December 2001, a three-hour "Grandmix" was broadcast, followed by a "Grandmix Disco Edition" on 23 August that year.
 "Grandmixes" were broadcast in the summer and end-of-year of 2002 and 2003.

 In 2004, Liebrand joined Radio Veronica for a two-hour weekly mix.
 He makes Grandmixes available in a new format on 3 CDs on his website and has his 'In The Mix' show on Radio Veronica.

 Until 2018 Grandmixes were available on CD every year.
 Due to licensing problems which occurred through changes in the music industry in 2019, there was no Grandmix available on CD in 2019.
 Instead Liebrand changed the concept to a three-hour (2:59:33) long mix called "Grandmix Decade Edition" which covers more than 250 songs of the years 2010–2019.
 It was broadcast on Radio 538 and Radio Calletti on 31 December 2019 from 18:00-21:00.
 Listeners have been very happy with this mix returning to the fast mixing style of the early days of Grandmix free of any licensing blockages using all available material to the artists choice.